plaid/income-sample/README.md

 WEBHOOK_URL=https://1234-56-789-123-456.ngrok.io/server/receive_webhook/
 ```

-It's best to do this before you start up the server, but you can also submit the new webhook URL into the debug panel on the client and that will also change the location of the webhook for all future calls.
+It's best to do this before you start up the server, but you can also submit the new webhook URL into the debug panel (the little accordion component at the bottom of the browser screen) and that will also change the location of the webhook for all future calls.

 For more information on Plaid webhooks, check out our [documentation](https://plaid.com/docs/api/webhooks/) or you can refer to our [video tutorial](https://www.youtube.com/watch?v=0E0KEAVeDyc).